ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 #### 3. Indexed Data

 * The resulting output of 'step 2' (the indexing process) is also referred to as an Index.
-  It is the **indexed data** on which queries can operate on to get documents result.
+  Queries operate on **indexed data** to get documents result.

 * Note: The full document is _not_ stored in the index - only the document ID.
   Upon a query match, we load the document itself from the document storage.

 * **Index Entry**
-  _Index-Entries_ are all of the document fields that are requested to be indexed, as defined in the index-definition.
+  _Index-Entries_ are all of the document fields that are requested to be indexed, as defined in the index definition.

 * **Term**
-  The index-entries values are broken into _Terms_ according to the specified analyzer used in the index-definition.
+  The index-entries values are broken into _Terms_ according to the specified analyzer used in the index definition.
   _Term_ is the actual indexed value that is stored in the index.

 * **Stored Data**